-MS. TAY BEE GEK DORRIZ, 45, is our Chief
+MS. TAY BEE GEK DORRIZ, 46,

-Financial Officer who joined our Group in August 2010.
+is our Chief Financial Officer who joined our Group in August 2010.
 She is also the Joint Company Secretary and was appointed as the Chief Risk Officer of the Company in November 2012.
 She has more than 20 years of experience in the financial and accounting sector.
 She is responsible for all financial and management reporting, taxation, regulatory compliance and corporate secretarial matters of our Group and oversees the human resource and information technology functions of our Company.
-Prior to joining our Group, Dorriz held top finance positions in Woleco Hotel Supplies Pte Ltd, Sei Woo Polyer Technologies Pte Ltd and Ezyhealth Asia Pacific Limited (a SGX-listed company).
+Prior to joining our Group, Dorriz held top finance positions in Woleco Hotel Supplies Pte Ltd, Sei Woo Polymer Technologies Pte Ltd and Ezyhealth Asia Pacific Limited (a SGX-listed company now known as Wilmar International Limited).
 She was also a financial analyst manager with Citibank NA and a payrollserve manager with Stone Forest Consulting Pte Ltd.

 Dorriz obtained a Degree of Bachelor of Accountancy from the Nanyang Technological University.
 She also holds a Diploma in Investment from The Institute of Banking and Finance and is a member of the Institute of Singapore Chartered Accountants.

-MR. TAN CHEE NAM, 67, is our General Manager, Production, who joined our Group in 1990.
-He has more than 40 years of experience in the poultry industry.
+MR. TAN CHEE NAM,

+68, is our General Manager, Production, who joined our Group in 1990.
+He has more than 40 vears of experience in the poultry industry.
 Chee Nam is responsible for the production activities, operation and management of our layer farm and also leads our Group's research and development activities together with our Managing Director, Mr. Chew Eng Hoe.
-He started his career as a hatchery manager with Singapore Breeding Farm Pte Ltd in 1971 where he was subsequently appointed as its poultry section manager and farm manager in 1974 and 1980 respectively.
+He started his career as a hatchery manager with Singapore Breeding Farm (Private) Limited in 1971 where he was subsequently appointed as its poultry section manager and farm manager in 1974 and 1980 respectively.
 Prior to joining our Group in 1990, he was the farm manager of Century Farm Pte Ltd from 1987 to 1990.